scalyr/scalyr-grafana-datasource-plugin/README.md

     ![SecondImage](images/DataSoureConfig.png)

-3. If you enter "Scalyr" in the search bar on the resulting page you should see “Scalyr Grafana Datasource” show up as an option.
+3. If you enter "Dataset" in the search bar on the resulting page you should see "Dataset" grafana plugin show up as an option.

     ![otherPlugin](images/SearchForPlugin.png)